SyncfusionExamples/How-to-change-the-orientation-rotating-in-WPF-SfDataGrid/README.md

                          ColumnSizer="Star">
  ```

-The following section explains you how the **SfDataGrid** style (SfDataGridStyle), **GridCell** style (GridCellStyle) and **GridHeaderCellControl** style (GridHeaderCellControlStyle) are customized to change the orientation of SfDataGrid.
+The following section explains you how the **DataGrid** style (SfDataGridStyle), **GridCell** style (GridCellStyle) and **GridHeaderCellControl** style (GridHeaderCellControlStyle) are customized to change the orientation of DataGrid.

-SfDataGrid style (SfDataGridStyle) is customized to rotate its content (ScrollViewer and its panel) to 270 degree using rotate transformation.
-When rotating SfDataGrid panel ([VisualContainer](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.VisualContainer.html)), the rows become columns and columns become rows and the RowHeight & ColumnWidth remain same.
+DataGrid style (SfDataGridStyle) is customized to rotate its content (ScrollViewer and its panel) to 270 degree using rotate transformation.
+When rotating DataGrid panel ([VisualContainer](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.VisualContainer.html)), the rows become columns and columns become rows and the RowHeight & ColumnWidth remain same.
 Now you can change the RowHeight to ColumnWidth value and vice versa in the VisualContainer **Loaded** event.

 Refer the following code example to customize the RowHeight and ColumnWidth in VisualContainer Loaded event.